 Pinch of ground pepper

-1 tablespoon of vegan butter spread (I used Earth Balance)
+1 tablespoon butter (or vegan Earth Balance)

 3 tablespoons of sliced almonds (or gluten-free breadcrumbs)